bartekpacia/random/go/emux/README.md

 $ ./emu-cli run Pixel\ 7\ API\ 34 [tab] # nothing appears, selection has been made
 ```

 The default Zsh behavior is dependent upon some `zstyle` options.
-By default, it suggestings files in $pwd.
+By default, it suggests files in $pwd.

 ### Complete single element (with flags)